Overdue Tax Returns

 How to lodge late tax returns

-This post will explain to you some simple steps to take to catch up on outstanding tax returns or late tax returns.
-In fact, with the right help, you could be up to date with all your refunds with a month.
+This page will explain to you some simple steps to take to catch up on outstanding tax returns or late tax returns.
+In fact, with the right help, you could be up to date with all your refunds within a month.

 These tips and shortcuts come from our experience in helping people lodge multiple tax returns.

-Getting help: contact your accountant / registered tax agent and ask them to check your lodgment status.
-Registered tax agents have more access to your tax records that you do, via the tax agent portal.
-In fact, we can find out in 2 minutes how many outstanding returns you have from from 2001 until now.
+Getting help: Contact us and we can check your lodgement status.
+Registered tax agents have more access to your tax records than you do, via ATO online services.
+In fact, we can find out in 2 minutes how many outstanding returns you have from 2001 until now.

-Do-it-yourself: Call the ATO on 13 28 61 and ask them for which years you have tax returns outstanding.
+Do-it-yourself: Log onto MyGov or call the ATO on 13 28 61 and ask them for which years you have tax returns outstanding.
 You’ll need your tax file number ready when you call.
-You may also need a previous ATO generated notice, (e.g. a Notice of Assessment or an ATO letter with a reference number) or personal details which match ATO records, such as a bank account number.
+You may also need a previous ATO-generated notice, (e.g. a Notice of Assessment or an ATO letter with a reference number) or personal details which match ATO records, such as a bank account number.
 If you’re nervous about calling the ATO, appoint us as your tax agent and we can check for you.

 Do-it-yourself: See the ATO website for more details.